Moore targets female accusers as critics decry intimidation

 "You ask me if I believe the girls.
 No, I don't believe the girls.
-I believe Judge Moore," Moore chief strategist Dean Young said.
-"Let the battle begin ...
+I believe Judge Moore," Moore strategist Dean Young said.
+"Let the battle begin. ...
 Get ready to fight Mitch McConnell.
 We're going to fight you to the death on this."

 Never miss a local story.